-The Council currently provides or commissions more than 50 public services throughout Northampton, including refuse collection, housing and community safety.
+The Council currently provides or commissions more than 50 public services throughout Northampton, including benefits, housing and community safety.
+Environmental Services are now provided under contract by EMS and leisure services are provided by the new leisure trust.

 Current Economic Context